 The Ausable watershed encompasses 512 square miles, 27 High Peaks, and includes 94 miles of river channel fed by more than 70 streams.
 It is home to over 20,000 human residents living primarily in settlements downstream of its protected headwaters.
 The watershed comprises a diversity of ecosystems, from the boreal wilderness of Mt.
 Marcy and the High Peaks, along the Sentinel and Giant Mountain Wildernesses, down to the lowland valley of Lake Champlain.
 This diversity of lush forest, fertile valleys, and protected wilderness creates extensive wildlife habitat that hosts a range of species: fisher, black bear, bobcat, snowshoe hare, ermine; palm warblers, Bicknell's thrush, rusty blackbirds, black-backed woodpecker, spruce grouse, and saw-whet owls; spotted salamanders, American toads and more.
-We hope to highlight these wildlife in coming issues of Voice of the River, starting with those species completely dependent on the river.
+The diversity in aquatic habitats likewise allows for a range of aquatic species from zooplankton to macroinvertebrates to fishes.

 Small but significant: four native fish

 The Ausable is home to more than 60 species of fish.
 They live in the streams, rivers, ponds, and lakes of the watershed – sometimes in the smallest trickle of water.
 Some are very specialized, requiring particular habitats, while others are more adaptable to a wide range of environmental conditions, and are thus found throughout the watershed.
 Let's take a closer look at four, two minnows and two larger fish species: pearl dace, longnose dace, creek chub, and white sucker.

 Illustration of pearl dace by E. Edmonson and H. Chrisp, artists with the 1926-1930 New York State Conservation Department Surveys.